Are You Being Consistent?

 Yesterday was a lovely Spring Sunday.
-I spent quite a bit of time planning and writing my blog posts for the coming week.
+I spent a substantial amount of time planning and writing blog posts for the coming week.

-After some thought, I realised what my biggest problem is at the moment.
+After some thought, I realized what the problem was.

 Maintaining my energy levels by having a steady work schedule